 The immigration officer at the U.S. port of entry makes a decision on your admission, the length and conditions of your stay, and will record the terms of your admission on the form “Arrival/Departure Record” (I-94 Form) as well as in your passport.

-The I-94 Form is a small white card.
-The immigration officer usually staples this form into your passport.
+The I-94 Form was formally a small white card that the immigration officer usually staples this form into your passport.
+Although this can still be done at certain land crossings, the majority of I-94 forms are issued electronically.
 In certain visa categories such as students and exchange visitors, the alien may be admitted into the U.S. for as long as the person is still doing the activity for which the visa was issued, rather than being admitted until a specific departure date.
 This is called admission for "duration of status".

 Students arriving on F-1/J-1 visas are generally admitted for “Duration of Status.”
 It is indicated on the Form I-94 as “D/S” (Duration of Status).
 It means they are authorized to stay in the U.S. while maintaining their visa status (enrolled in a full course of study, engaged in practical training or in their post-completion grace period).

 The I-94 form also has a number that the immigration officer will use to keep track of your entry/exits.
-Make sure that you do not lose this card!
-Every time you leave the U.S., you must return the I-94 form to the immigration officer.
+This is an important number.
 Upon your re-entry, you will receive a new one.
 As an exception, you can keep your current I-94 form when you travel to Canada, Mexico, or certain adjacent islands for 30 days or less.
 However, it is always advisable to verify this at the border.